gnosis/dx-docs/source/add-token-to-trade.md

    - The auction starts after 6 hours
    - No need to add two sides
    - Someone should be ready to bid
-   - Adding is for free: the funding is not "invested" or "lost", it is merely exchanged
+   - Adding is free: the funding is not "invested" or "lost", it is merely exchanged
    - After this, auction can run as defined in the smartc contracts:
       - Opposite auctions start and run at the same time (i.e. A-WETH (sellToken is A, buyToken is WETH) & WETH-A (sellToken is WETH, buyToken is A))
      - There is always only one auction running at the same time for a particular pair